meteor-useraccounts/core/Guide.md

 };
 ```

-the above example asks to change all available text configurations, but you can specify only a subset of them leaving default values unchanged.
+the above example asks to change some of the available text configurations.
+You can specify only a subsets of them leaving default values unchanged.
 To learn how to change title, button, social buttons' icon, info, and errors text read below.